All Episodes

 I'm not being critical.

-I want You to learn.
+I want you to learn.

 I want you to understand how wrong you are about fairness and greed and all of this.

-Because everybody does what they do for money.
+Everybody's greedy because everybody does what they do for money.

 Even liberals.